-WRAPUP 2-China's yuan, bonds temper rally as markets await clarity on trade, policy
+WRAPUP 3-China's yuan, bonds temper rally as markets await clarity on trade, policy

 Market observers saw the small cut in the one-year MLF rate as a salve for the onshore bond market, which has been hit by a selloff in recent months amid worries that relatively high consumer inflation impeded Beijing’s ability to ease policy despite slowing domestic growth and the protracted trade war.

-Chinese 10-year Treasury futures for December delivery , the most-traded contract, trimmed earlier gains to edge up 0.05% in the afternoon.
+Chinese 10-year Treasury futures for December delivery , the most-traded contract, edged up 0.09% in the afternoon.
 They had jumped 0.35% the previous day following the MLF cut.

 A trader at an Asian bank in Shanghai said the rally in Chinese government bonds on Tuesday did not mean the market has shed its cautious stance.